grey background

 Inclusive

 We encourage individuals of all genders to work towards gender equality.
-Our focus is on providing a safe space for female-identified individuals and are committed to responding to their needs.
+Our focus is on providing a safe space for women and 2SLGBTQIA+ folks and are committed to responding to their needs.
 However, all individuals are welcome to volunteer, partake in events, and/or access our resources.

 Peer-based